BedirT/LLM-Token-Counter-VSCode/README.md

-# GPT-Token-Counter README
+# GPT-Token-Counter Live

-The "gpt-token-counter" is a Visual Studio Code extension that displays the token count of selected text or the entire open document in the status bar.
+The "gpt-token-counter-live" is a Visual Studio Code extension that displays the token count of selected text or the entire open document in the status bar.
 The token count is determined using the [gpt-tokenizer](https://github.com/niieani/gpt-tokenizer) npm package.

 This tool is built to get a speedy token counting result right on VS Code while you are working on prompting files.
 I personally needed a lot while working on many GPT projects, so I decided to make one for myself.
 I hope this helps you too!